lazarow/ASP-via-WMaxSat/README.md

-# Solving ASP via the WeightedMaxSat (WMaxSat) solver
+# Solving ASP via the Weighted MaxSat solver

-The repository consists benchmark data that were used in the experiment, which verifies our new solver for _Answer Set Programming_ (ASP) named **WMaxSat**.
+The repository consists benchmark data that were used in the experiment, which verifies our new solver for _Answer Set Programming_ (ASP) named **maxmodels**.

 We conducted experiments on the following problems:

 -   clustering problem,
--   hamiltonian cycle problem,
 -   longest path problem,
 -   maximum cut problem,
+-   maximum edge-weighted clique problem,
 -   minimum cover problem,
 -   minimum test set problem.
+-   job-shop scheduling problem.

 Each problem has its own folders that holds benchmark data, models, and necessary descriptions.